makisgrammenos/alzheimer-stage-classifier/Readme.md

 ```
 The script will load all the photos located in the test folder and will try to predict the Alzheimer stage based on the
 MRI scan

+## Updates and Feedback

+I am looking forward to get your feedback on any issues that may occur.
+A new update is coming soon to improve the model's accuracy

+# Licence
+All rights reserved.